Sony A9 setup guide with tips and tricks

 - Off: Deactivates all touch operations.

-The Demo Mode function displays the movies recorded on the memory card automatically (demonstration) when the camera has not been operated for a certain time.
+The Demo Mode function displays the movies recorded on the memory card automatically (demonstration) when the Sony A9 has not been used for a certain time.
 Normally select Off.

 MENU – Setup – page 3